colinward77/nodejs-project/README.md

    cd nodejs-project

+I recommend cloning it in VSCode, as that's what this project was developed in.

 Install Dependencies:
   npm install

-(This should install packages like Express, bcrypt, axios, etc.)
+This should install packages like Express, bcrypt, axios, etc. If this does not work, try installing each dependency manually with npm install (insert list of dependencies found in package.json)

 Start the Server:
   node server.js